yeatmanlab/AFQ-Browser/doc/index.rst

 Tractography based on diffusion weighted MRI (dMRI) is used to find  the major white matter fascicles (tracts) in the living human brain.
-The health of these tracts is an important factor underlying many cognitive and neurological disorders. `AFQ` is a sofware package focused on automated delineation of the major fiber tracts in individual human brains, and quantification of the tissue properties within the tracts (`Yeatman et al. 2012 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049790>`_).
+The health of these tracts is an important factor underlying many cognitive and neurological disorders. `AFQ` is a software package focused on automated delineation of the major fiber tracts in individual human brains, and quantification of the tissue properties within the tracts (`Yeatman et al. 2012 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049790>`_).